 A New Wave of Building Information Modeling (BIM)

-Firstly, we’ll need to cover what exactly a Radiologist is, simply put, a physician that specialises in different radiology or medical imaging techniques in order to effectively diagnose, analyse and assess a variety of diseases and injuries.
+In this post about what you should know about being a Radiologist we will start by covering what exactly a Radiologist is.
+Simply put, a physician that specialises in different radiology or medical imaging techniques in order to effectively diagnose, analyse and assess a variety of diseases and injuries.
 Therefore, Radiologists undergo a vast amount of training, which includes the completion of a radiology bachelor’s degree, medical school, and a residency.
 The study of radiology itself is the study and practice of utilising imaging techniques such as CT scans, x-rays, ultrasounds, MRI scans and positron emission tomography (PET) scans.

 Knowing this, it would be fair to say that radiology is one of the leading fields in Healthcare nowadays, and with that in mind, we thought of a few key pointers that you should know, whether you are an aspiring Radiologist or have been invested into the field for decades:

 Patients of all ages, could be in your radiology theatre or MRI room, and not all will feel entirely safe or comfortable with the process.
 Hence, high quality and professional patient care is potentially one of the most valuable things to take with you from your medical education.
 X-ray operators will more often than not meet with a number of different people every day, most of whom could be in pain, anxious, elderly or young.
 And yet, in most cases, the technicians possess the advantage of being able to tackle each patient’s case one at a time, giving them the opportunity to empathise with the patient and ensure they feel as comfortable as possible during their visit to the lab.